drnsmith/drnsmith.github.io/content/projects/Project9/Project9.md

 NNs require specific data preparation steps to perform optimally:

- - *Feature Scaling* NNs are sensitive to the scale of input data.
+ - *Feature Scaling:* NNs are sensitive to the scale of input data.
 All features were normaliSed to ensure uniformity.

 ```python
 from sklearn.preprocessing import StandardScaler